-Finally on the theme of snowdrop propagation you may recall my earlier comments in a post on trying leaf cuttings from a ‘Trym’ like snowdrop, from the 2 leaves inadvertently pulled off a deeply planted bulb.
-Last night it occured to me that there’s a probable link between the snowdrop’s ability to produce multiple rooted bulb like swellings along the ‘stem’ of leaves from a deeply planted bulb and its potential to root from a leaf cutting.
+Finally, on the theme of snowdrop propagation you may recall my earlier comments in a post on trying leaf cuttings from a ‘Trym’ like snowdrop, from the two leaves inadvertently pulled off a deeply planted bulb.
+Last night it occurred to me that there’s a probable link between the snowdrop’s ability to produce multiple rooted bulb like swellings along the ‘stem’ of leaves from a deeply planted bulb and its potential to root from a leaf cutting.
 As you can see from the image below, one of the leaf cuttings is still going strong, and looking healthy over 4 and a half weeks after it was unceremoniously ripped from it’s bulb base.
 The other 2 cuttings grew well for over 2 weeks and then rotted at the base.